 Most people don't have, you know, million-dollar security systems.

-Most people don't have guards with them or people that are or trained to defend in situations should they arise.
+Most people don't have guards with them or people that are trained to defend in situations should they arise.

-Most people don't have arm guards.
+Most people don't have armed guards.

 The only defense they have is themselves.